-Teacher salary increases recommended by the Department of Education and funded in this act shall be incorporated into each agency's EIA appropriation contained in Section 1, VIII.F.
+(B) Teacher salary increases funded in this act shall be incorporated into each agency's EIA appropriation.

 1A.5.
 (SDE-EIA: Work-Based Learning) Of the funds appropriated in Part IA, Section 1, VIII.A.1. for the Work-Based Learning Program, \$75,000 shall be used by the State Department of Education to provide for regional professional development in contextual methodology techniques and integration of curriculum, and professional development in career guidance for teachers and guidance counselors and training mentors.
 Pilot-site delivery of contextual methodology training in mathematics will be supported by technology and hands-on lab activities.
 In addition, \$500,000 shall be allocated for Regional Career Specialists.
 Each Regional Career Specialist shall: (1) be housed within the regional centers/ WIOA geographic areas; (2) provide career development activities throughout all schools within the region; (3) be under the program supervision of the Office of Career and Technology Education, State Department of Education; and (4) adhere to an accountability and evaluation plan created by the Office of Career and Technology Education, State Department of Education.
 The Office of Career and Technology Education, State Department of Education, shall provide a report, in February of the current fiscal year to the Senate Finance Committee and the House Ways and Means Committee on accomplishments of the Career Counseling Specialists.
 Of the funds appropriated in the prior fiscal year, unexpended funds may be carried forward to the current fiscal year and expended for the same purposes.